apognu/wgctl-py/README.md

   --help         Show this message and exit.

 Commands:
-  down     bring down a tunnel
+  stop     bring down a tunnel
-  downup   restarts a tunnel (reloading its... info     shows information on a particular tunnel status   shows if a tunnel is up up       starts up a tunnel version
+  restart  restarts a tunnel (reloading its... info     shows information on a particular tunnel status   shows if a tunnel is up start    starts up a tunnel version

 $ wgctl up vpn1